blastheart1/signed-contract-parser/README.md

    - Click "Browse Files" to select a file

 2. **Optional: Add Addendums**:
+   - **Auto-Detection Mode** (Recommended): Leave "Add Addendum" checkbox unchecked.
+The app will automatically detect and process "Original Contract" and "Addendum" links from the EML email body.
-   - Check the "Add Addendum" checkbox
-   - Paste addendum URLs in the textarea (one per line)
+   - **Manual Mode**: Check the "Add Addendum" checkbox and paste addendum URLs in the textarea (one per line)
    - URLs should be in format: `https://l1.prodbx.com/go/view/?35587.426.20251112100816` or `https://login.prodbx.com/go/view/?35587.426.20251112100816`

+3. **Optional: Delete Extra Rows**:
+   - Check the "Delete Extra Rows" checkbox to automatically delete rows after the end marker
+   - If unchecked, the end marker indicates where data ends (rows are preserved)

-3. **Generate Spreadsheet**:
+4. **Generate Spreadsheet**:
    - Click "Generate Spreadsheet" button
    - The spreadsheet will be automatically downloaded